Australis-0/AnalyticalEngine/README.md

 <div id = "toc">
   <ul>
     <summary>
-      <h1>AnalyticalEngine.</h1><br><ins>AOC3, Open Sourced.</ins>
+      <h1>AnalyticalEngine.</h1><br>AOC3, Open Sourced.
     </summary>
   </ul>
 </div>

-<h1>Abstract.</h1>
+## Abstract.
 [![Join our community!](https://img.shields.io/discord/548994743925997570?label=Discord&style=for-the-badge)](https://discord.gg/89kQY2KFQz) ![](https://img.shields.io/github/languages/code-size/Australis-0/AnalyticalEngine?style=for-the-badge) ![](https://img.shields.io/github/downloads/Australis-0/AnalyticalEngine/total?style=for-the-badge)

 > [!WARNING]
 > AnalyticalEngine is currently in **beta.**
 > This means that certain features such as custom mapmodes and Event Effects are supported, but only partially implemented - with MP support still in testing.

 AnalyticalEngine (Project Orion) is a development effort to open-source the core binary code of AOC3 and improve moddability by allowing for custom <a href = "https://github.com/openjdk/nashorn">NashornJS</a> scripts in mods, providing an API for Event Conditions, Effects, and Game Scopes, modded Multiplayer (MP) support, as well as custom mapmodes and custom UIs.

-Completed builds are available as the current src/AOC3-Source.jar.
+Completed builds are available as the current `src/AOC3-Source.jar`.
 This may be downloaded dropped into any basegame AOC3 directory to gain access to the current stable version of AnalyticalEngine.
+You may either run it normally as a Java binary or via the command line in the extracted folder if you wish to access AnalyticalEngine's console: `java -jar src/AOC3-Source.jar`.

 **Developers.**
 - Aust Kätzchen (Confoederatio)
 - Vis Tacitus (Confoederatio)

-<h2>Contacts.</h2>
-<h2>Documentation.</h2>
-<h2>Installation (Custom Build).</h2>

-<h1>Roadmap.</h1>
+## Contacts.
+## Documentation.
+## Installation (Custom Build, AnalyticalEngine).
+> [!NOTE]
+> These instructions are only for users that want to decompile and recompile AnalyticalEngine themselves.

+## Roadmap.